Friday, April 13, 2012

 4. Motor units

 II.
-Muscle contraction – depends on several cellular and chemical processes to make the myofibrils move.
+Muscle contraction – depends on several cellular

 A. Contractile Proteins